Uchswas/todo-task-manager-with-automated-CI-CD/final_report.md

 1. Wrote unit and integration tests for the backend using pytest.
 We also wrote frontend tests using Jest.
 2. Used Playwright to build an automated end-to-end (E2E) testing suite.
 It checks the whole app on Chrome, Firefox, and Safari for things like logging in, managing tasks, and categories.
 3. Set up Pylint and ESLint in our CI pipeline.
 These tools check our code for style problems and errors.
+4. Cleaned up the codebase by centralizing configuration and removing hard-coded values and secrets.
+The app previously relied on multiple .env files with many hard-coded secrets and variables.
+We now use only one `.env` file and GitHub environment secrets & variables in our CI/CD pipeline, which has significantly improved security and maintainability.
-4. Used Docker and Docker Compose to package our database, backend, and frontend.
-This makes sure the app runs the same everywhere.
+5. Used Docker and Docker Compose to package our database, backend, and frontend.
+This ensures the app runs consistently everywhere.
+6. Used Ansible to automate server provisioning and deploy the application’s Docker containers.
+7. Implemented GitHub Actions workflows for unit, integration, and end-to-end testing, as well as automated deployment to dev and production servers.
-5. Added Snyk and Gitleaks to our pipeline.
+8. Added Snyk and Gitleaks to our pipeline.
 Snyk finds security problems in our code's dependencies, and Gitleaks finds secret keys that might have accidentally been committed.
-6. Used Ansible to write scripts that set up servers and put our app's Docker containers on them.
-7. Put all our app's settings in one place and moved sensitive passwords and keys to GitHub Secrets.
-This made our app more secure.
+9. Implemented branch-specific `workflow pipeline` to control the execution order of workflows.
+This ensures tests and deployment run in the correct sequence.
-8. Created a release process that automatically adds version tags, makes a list of changes (changelog), and handles pull requests for new releases.
+10. Created a release process that automatically adds version tags, makes a list of changes (changelog), and sends a pull request to the `main` branch for new release deployment.
-9. Enabled GitHub branch protection rules to make sure all code is reviewed before merging.
+11. Enabled GitHub branch protection rules to make sure all code is reviewed before merging.
-10. Configured the pipeline to save security reports as artifacts so we can check them later.
+12. Configured the pipeline to save security reports as artifacts so we can check them later.

 #### Technical Approach: Updated Pipeline Figure